JHESSLER11/Build-Your-Team/README.md

   and npm i, npm i jest, npm i inquirer

   ## Instructions of use
-  Project can be used by anyone looking to make a good README.
+  Project can be used by anyone looking to build a team in html.

   ## License
   MIT